-Water your strawberry bed with at least an inch of water on a regular schedule.
+Water your strawberry bed with at least an inch of water per week.
+A good drip irrigation system can help with consistent watering.
 Avoid standing water by creating good drainage to prevent the roots from rotting.
 Mulching helps to regulate the soil’s water content.

 Animals, slugs, and bugs pose a threat to your harvest.
-Cover the plants with bird netting and place copper ribbon in the beds for protection.
+Cover the plants with bird netting or place copper ribbon in the beds for protection from hungry creatures.

 When’s The Best Time To Transplant Strawberries?

 If you wish to transplant your strawberries, it’s best to do it after the ground thaws.
 Planting young plant runners can replace older roots.
 You can do this before the last seasonal frost.